 Abstract

-18F-fluorodeoxyglucose (FDG) Positron Emission Tomography-Computerised Tomography (PET) is now established as the gold-standard imaging modality for both staging and response assessment of FL.
-In this Perspective we propose where PET can, and cannot, guide clinicians in their therapeutic approach.
-PET at diagnosis/pre-treatment is important for staging, with upstaging compared to standard CT and consequent improved outcomes in truly limited stage FL.
+18F-fluorodeoxyglucose (FDG) Positron Emission Tomography-Computerised Tomography (PET) is now established as the gold-standard imaging modality for both staging and response assessment of follicular lymphoma (FL).
+In this Perspective, we propose where PET can, and cannot, guide clinicians in their therapeutic approach.
+PET at diagnosis/pre-treatment is important for staging, with greater sensitivity compared to standard CT and consequent improved outcomes in truly limited stage FL.
 Small datasets suggesting a high baseline SUVmax identifies de-novo histologic transformation (HT) are not corroborated by data from GALLIUM, the largest prospective study using modern therapies for FL.
-Nonetheless, the role of baseline quantitative measures requires further clarification.
+Nonetheless, the role of baseline quantitative PET measures requires further clarification.

 The median survival of patients with newly diagnosed FL is now potentially beyond 20 years.
 Treatment of symptomatic FL aims to achieve remission and optimise quality of life for as long as possible, with many patients achieving a “functional cure” at the cost of unwanted treatment effects.
-Several studies have identified that end-of-induction (EOI) PET after initial chemoimmunotherapy for patients with high tumour burden is strongly predictive of progression-free and overall survival, and EOI PET is being evaluated as a platform for response-adapted treatment.
-There remain unmet needs: improving the inferior survival for patients remaining PET-positive; and quantifying the PFS time to next treatment advantage and additional toxicity of anti-CD20 maintenance in patients achieving complete metabolic remission.
+Several studies have identified that end-of-induction (EOI) PET after initial chemoimmunotherapy for patients with high tumour burden is strongly predictive of both progression-free and overall survival, and EOI PET is being evaluated as a platform for response-adapted treatment.
+There remain unmet needs: improving the inferior survival for patients remaining PET-positive; and quantifying the PFS and time to next treatment advantage, and additional toxicity of anti-CD20 maintenance in patients achieving complete metabolic remission.
 In the absence of an overall survival advantage for frontline maintenance, the question of using PET to guide our therapeutic approach is more important than ever in the context of the COVID-19 pandemic.

 Introduction

 18Fluorine fluorodeoxyglucose (FDG) positron emission tomography combined with computerised tomography (PET-CT, hereafter cited as PET) is an important imaging modality in a range of FDG-avid lymphomas.
-Initially, with a focus on aggressive lymphomas, PET was not considered central to staging and response assessment of the “incurable” indolent follicular lymphoma (FL).
-However, it became apparent that FL is universally, albeit not uniformly, FDG-avid.1-4 This Perspective will consider the current role of PET in the management of FL at key points in the patient pathway: for staging, and both before and after frontline chemoimmunotherapy (CIT) to assess therapy response.
+Initially, with a focus on diffuse large B cell and Hodgkin lymphomas, PET was not considered central to staging and response assessment of the “incurable” indolent follicular lymphoma (FL).
+However, it became apparent that FL is universally, albeit not uniformly, FDG-avid.1-4 This Perspective will consider the current role of PET in the management of FL at key points in the patient pathway.
 We will also consider the potential role of PET in identifying/predicting high-grade transformation and/or selecting optimal biopsy sites.
 We seek to assist clinicians in deciding how to integrate PET scanning in their own practices for each individual patient.

 Search strategy and selection criteria.